Monday 14 March 2016

 Existing open source projects and platforms will work as before.
 The Center will help in making open source libraries more discoverable using a package index.
 It will also step up to take over the evolution of projects of common interest, subject to its available resources.

 One specific project where it looks like we have enough interest and pledges of funding is Scala.js.
 Scala.js is developed so far by the lab at EPFL (specifically Sébastien Doeraene and Nicolas Stucki) with the help of outside contributors, including Lightbend.
 The Scala Center should be a logical platform to put this great work on a more stable basis.

 We are starting out now with a rough direction and expect that most details of the Center’s working will become clearer once we have gained some experience in our activities.
 For now, we are soliciting the community for help.

-If you have time or funding to contribute, and would like to work on a project that is useful to the community at large, please join us in the Scala Center gitter channel and get involved!
+If you have time or funding to contribute, and would like to work on a project that is useful to the community at large, please talk to us on our forums and chat rooms and get involved!